-If you’re on social media or are watching the news for more than twelve seconds, you’re sure to spot some sort of rant about politics or a political figure.
+If you’re on social media or are watching the news for more than twelve seconds, you’re sure to spot some sort of rant about a political figure.
 It has become our habit to mock and insult those authority figures we disagree with.
 The recent “He Gets Us” campaign captures this well in their recent video called “Outrage.”

-While we can (and should) feel strongly about different political and social issues, as Christians, we’re called to respond to authority with respect.
-Rather than bucking the system, sticking it to the man, insulting, or despairing, Christians are taught in the Bible to respond to authority with honor.
+While we can (and should) feel strongly about different political and social issues, as Christians we’re called to respond to authority with respect.
+Rather than bucking the system, sticking it to our leaders, insulting, or despairing, we are taught in the Bible to respond to authority with honor.
 This starts with honoring God, who holds authority over the whole universe, including every earthly kingdom.

-One of the chief ways we honor God is in how we respond to those He has put in authority over us.
-Whether we agree or disagree with our authorities, showing honor and respect is presented in the Bible as a non-negotiable.
+One way we can honor God is in how we respond to those He has put in authority over us.
+Whether we agree or disagree with them, showing honor and respect is presented in the Bible as a non-negotiable.
 In showing honor and respect, we also honor and respect God, who, in His own wisdom and for His own purposes, ordains who will lead and who will follow.

 The Bible also says Christians should honor, respect, pray for and obey authorities in positions of government.
-This can be challenging for us, especially during a heated political season like the one that is ramping up right now.
-And yet, because politics are so heated, the season we are in presents Christians with a unique opportunity to live counter-culturally to the typical partisan spin and vitriol.
+This can be challenging for us, especially during heated political seasons.
+And yet, because politics are so heated, such seasons present Christians with a unique opportunity to live counter-culturally to the typical partisan spin and vitriol.

-Biblically, Christians have a civic duty to honor their national, state and local officials.
-As long we aren’t being coerced to sin against God, following Jesus includes submitting to and praying for all of our public authorities.
-When this happens, citizens of God’s kingdom will be known as the most refreshing citizens of earthly kingdoms, no matter who is in charge.
+Biblically, Christians have a civic duty to honor their national, state, and local officials.
+As long we aren’t being coerced to sin against God, following Jesus includes submitting to and praying for all our public authorities.
+When this happens, citizens of God’s kingdom stand out as refreshing citizens of earthly kingdoms, no matter who is in charge.
 This was true in biblical times, and it can be true now.

-In today’s political climate, it is hard to find Christians who embrace this line of thinking.
+In the current moment, it is hard to find Christians who embrace this line of thinking.
 Instead, many have been drawn into partisan spin and rhetoric.
 In so doing, these well-intended but misguided Christians have become more like the world than like Jesus.

 Here are a few thoughts about how we can retreat from the spin and rhetoric, and instead return to more of a New Testament approach: